PlainsightAI/legacy-docs/sense-api.md

 ## Introduction

-The Sense API allows third parties to access most parts of the Sixgill Sense platform.
-It includes two forms of authentication: API Key and User Authentication.
-The Sense API exposes a HTTP REST interface that accepts requests and sends responses in JSON.
+The Sense API is where third party developers can access the majority of the Sense platform's functionality.
+It is a RESTful JSON API that accepts HTTP requests.

+## Authentication

+The API authenticates requests by either an API Key or a user specific JSON Web Token, depending on the type of request.
+While developers will probably prefer to use the former method in their own apps or devices, the Sense Dashboard primarily uses the latter.

-## API Key Authentication
+### 1. API Key Authentication

-The primary method of interacting with the API is via an API key.
-When using an API key, all requests to the API will be scoped to the organization to which the key belongs.
-An organization's API key can be found using the dashboard.
+The first method uses an API key, which can be found in the 'Channels' section of the dashboard.
+When using an API key, all requests will be scoped to the organization to which the key belongs.

 ```
 Example API Key: 01BWHNJHFCZXDVDYPTK8080WC1
 ```

 The API uses [Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) for authenticating with API keys.
-The API key is supplied as the username and there is no password.
+The key is supplied as the username and there is no password.

 > Example /v2/users/me request with authorization header which will return a 200 OK